Portals of Grace

 Portals of Grace is the first solo release from Azam Ali.
 Prior to this album, she had released music with the group VAS.

 Ali called the album her "thesis [in many ways] because I sang in an early music choir, studied early music, and there was no place for that in Vas or Niyaz."

 Reception

-Philip Van Vleck, of the The Herald-Sun named it one of his top albums of 2002.
+Philip Van Vleck, of The Herald-Sun named it one of his top albums of 2002.